 How to Apply

-Faculty Letter of Recommendation is due by Wednesday, April 17th.
+The Faculty Letter of Recommendation for in-process applications is due on Wednesday, April 17th.

 Awards will be announced on or before May 5, 2019.
 Awards are contingent upon receipt of NASA funding.

 Interested students must complete an online application (see link below).
 Please read all program guidelines including applicant eligibility and reporting requirements before submitting your application.
 The application must be submitted online and all information must be complete or the application will not be reviewed.
 The key components of the application are discussed in more detail below.

 Description of proposed research project: A statement written by the student in consultation with the advisor should describe: the key elements of the proposed research and plan of study; what he/she intends to accomplish; and, identify any aerospace and NASA application of the proposed research activity.
 The selection committee is made up of university faculty in a variety of disciplines.
 Applicants should present their research project in a way that will be understandable to a range of readers.